 What to expect from an auditor

-Auditors are not Queensland Government employees, but are accredited by Workplace Health and Safety Queensland to perform their role.
+Auditors are accredited by Workplace Health and Safety Queensland to perform their role and are not Queensland Government employees.
 Auditors are expected to comply with the guidelines for the scheme as well as the Code of Conduct for the Queensland Public Service.

 Complaints or issues related to the conduct of an auditor or to the operation of the scheme can be made to: firstname.lastname@example.org.